 I say “How I got…” but this really is one of those social media stories.
 I am writing this down because I know I’ll forget the details in a couple of years and it’s nice to be able to look this up and remember.

-There’s a certain level of nostalgia and warmth to watching a film together on the television as it is broadcast.
+There’s a certain level of nostalgia and warmth to watching a film together on television as it is broadcast.
 When I was younger my dad and I used to watch all the James Bond films together (and to this day we go to the cinema each time a new one is released).
 So while I’ve used my iMac to watch tons of films since the arrival of broadband internet, I’m not totally against watching a film on commercial tv.
 Even if that means I have to endure several commercial breaks per hour and several pop-ups during the film promoting reality TV shows I usually have no interest in.
 It’s a nice activity to do with my dad and thus when I visit he usually asks me “Are there any good films on tonight?”

 Last Saturday night the answer was: “Yes, RTL5 is broadcasting 127 Hours, where a guy gets stuck in the middle of nowhere while canyoneering.”
 I had wanted to watch this film for a while, but hadn’t got round to it.
 So I was genuinely excited.
 And it was good, right up to the point – and I assume this is common knowledge – when THAT scene happened.
 That scene where Aron, played by James Franco, frees himself by cutting of his right arm.
 I assume that the fact that this happens is common knowledge, because it caused quite a stir when the film was released.
 And my tv guide actually announced the “moving and disturbing” scene.

 Now I’m not one for gore in movies.
 I’ve never seen Saw.
-The only horror flick I ever tried to watch was The Fly 2 when I was a kid and that involved me walking away from the television whenever the tension became too much.
+The only horror flick I ever tried to watch was The Fly 2 when I was a kid and that involved me walking away from the television whenever the (imagined?) gore became too much.
 But it was my choice to walk or look away.
 I like to have that choice.

 (full disclosure: I did see Cabin in the Woods, but I put the volume down during the scary parts)